-All money market and customer deposits are carried at amortised cost.
+All money market and customer deposits are initially measured at fair value and subsequently remeasured at amortised cost.
 An adjustment is made to these, if part of an effective fair value hedging strategy, to adjust the value of the deposit for the fair value being hedged with the resultant changes being recognised in the consolidated statement of income.